When you purchase through links on our site, we may earn an affiliate commission. Here's how it works.

 Preparation for Cross Examination

 One of the most common reasons why attorneys hire private investigators is for gathering pertinent information for an upcoming trial.
-For example, a private investigator can discreetly follow a witness or a suspect to gather and report detailed information about their background, behaviors, and associations.
+For example, a private investigator can discreetly follow a witness or a suspect to gather and report detailed information about their background, behavior and associations.
 This type of investigation can be extremely valuable for identifying information that may protect a client and/or provide the information necessary to prove a person’s guilt.

-Depositions and Public Records
+Depositions and Public Records Research

-Insurance Claims and Background Checks
+Insurance Claims

-When someone is claiming to receive medical treatment for an injury, whether it be work related or from an auto accident, proving an injury actually exists can sometimes be difficult.
+When someone is claiming to receive medical treatment for an injury, whether it be work related or from an auto-accident, proving an injury actually exists can sometimes be difficult.
 One of the benefits of utilizing the experience of private investigators is their ability of discreetly staking people out who may not have a true injury claim.
-For example, if an individual is receiving worker’s compensation for an injured leg, yet it has come to the attention of the employer and/or insurance adjuster that the individual goes for a 2-mile daily run.
+For example, if an individual is receiving worker’s compensation for an injured leg, yet it has come to the attention of the employer and/or insurance adjuster that the individual goes for a two-mile daily run.
 This type of information can be recorded by a private investigator and presented as evidence against a false claim.

 Surveillance and Digital Research

 Before a divorce attorney draws up and serves divorce papers to a cheating partner, their goal is to first try to prove infidelity.
-One of the most common reasons lawyers hire private investigators is for cheating spouse investigations to determine if indeed a spouse is cheating.
+One of the most common reasons lawyers hire private investigators, is for cheating spouse investigations to determine if indeed a spouse is cheating.
 This can typically be accomplished in a variety of ways, including online investigating, interviewing witnesses, and surveillance.
-The information recorded by the private investigator can be extremely valued, especially in family law cases that involve cheating spouses and/or hidden assets.
+The information recorded by the private investigator can be extremely valuable, especially in family law cases that involve cheating spouses and/or hidden assets.

 In Conclusion